 - Share with the housekeeper if you have children or pets

 Generally, a housekeeper or cleaning service will come to your home to do a walk through and go over what you want.
 Be sure to very specific.
 I recommend having a typed up list of specific things you want cleaned!
-I would also send that list via email.
+I would also send that list via email or text.

 How to Hire a Housekeeper – Test Cleaning